-- 33. Under the LCIPP initial two-year workplan, a mapping effort was carried out to focus on existing funding opportunities for the participation of indigenous peoples and local communities from all regions in relation to climate change policies and actions.37 The exercise provided a snapshot of the current situation, and may not be comprehensive, and also indicated barriers related to access, including direct access to existing climate funds for mitigation and adaptation action by indigenous peoples and local communities.
+- 34. Under the LCIPP initial two-year workplan, a mapping effort was carried out to focus on existing funding opportunities for the participation of indigenous peoples and local communities from all regions in relation to climate change policies and actions.38 The exercise provided a snapshot of the current situation, and may not be comprehensive, and also indicated barriers related to access, including direct access to existing climate funds for mitigation and adaptation action by indigenous peoples and local communities.
 The process to access existing funding opportunities is rigorous and often involves multiple stages and different entities.
-The funding landscape can be challenging for indigenous peoples organizations and representatives from local communities to navigate. - 34.
-The distinction between developing and developed countries in funding eligibility criteria restricts access for indigenous peoples living in developed countries, though often in circumstances and facing socioeconomic situations similar to some developing countries. - 35.
+The funding landscape can be challenging for indigenous peoples organizations and representatives from local communities to navigate. - 35.
+The distinction between developing and developed countries in funding eligibility criteria restricts access for indigenous peoples living in developed countries, though often in circumstances and facing socioeconomic situations similar to some developing countries. - 36.
 Related to capacity as a means of implementation, an analysis of gaps in existing policies, actions and communications under the Convention in relation to the engagement of indigenous peoples and local communities indicates a strong call from parties for capacity building for indigenous peoples and local communities.
-The analysis also shows a similar call for capacity building for decision-makers on how to engage meaningfully with indigenous peoples.38 - 36.
-Further, the mapping of how existing policies, actions and communications under the Convention incorporate the consideration and engagement of indigenous peoples and local communities39 in the climate policymaking process revealed challenges, which included: - Rather than sustained engagement with indigenous peoples and local communities, current practice tends to be one-off engagement; - b.
+The analysis also shows a similar call for capacity building for decision-makers on how to engage meaningfully with indigenous peoples.39 - 37.
+Further, the mapping of how existing policies, actions and communications under the Convention incorporate the consideration and engagement of indigenous peoples and local communities40 in the climate policymaking process revealed challenges, which included: - a.
+Rather than sustained engagement with indigenous peoples and local communities, current practice tends to be one-off engagement; - b.
 Training and capacity building efforts tend to be one-way at the moment, and there is a need for multi-directional training that considers respective rights and builds greater capacity for engagement; - c.
 Mention of engagement of indigenous peoples and local communities in policy documents suggests much current practice does not yet span throughout the project/process; - d.
 The engagement with indigenous peoples and/or local communities is commonly conceptualized as a resource, rather than as a process of partnership which is considered a challenge to meaningful engagement; - e.
-Policies tend not yet to feature collaboration and partnership with different knowledge holders; - f.
-Lack of evidence of supporting infrastructure to facilitate repeated engagement with indigenous peoples and local communities, and with knowledge of indigenous peoples, traditional knowledge and local knowledge; - Limited reflection of the participation of indigenous peoples in national climate policies and programmes, and also found few references to indigenous peoples practices and technologies; limited consideration of gender and youth in relation to indigenous peoples and local communities;
+Policies tend not yet to feature collaboration and partnership with different knowledge holders: - f.
+Lack of evidence of supporting infrastructure to facilitate repeated engagement with indigenous peoples and local communities, and with knowledge of indigenous peoples, traditional knowledge and local knowledge;